Sync Listings using SyncListingsService

 onItem(array $item, SyncListingsContext $context)

-Called for each individual listing.
+Called for each individual listing item.